nourkagha/agha.dev/content/posts/welcome.md

 Welcome to my blog!

-This will be a home for my thoughts, opinions and perspectives, and a place to share my ideas, projects, guides and documentation.
+This will be a home for my thoughts, opinion and perspective, and a place to share my ideas, projects, guides and documentation.
 I aim to make my guides and documentation user-friendly and accessible to anyone regardless of technical background, where possible or necessary.

 You can find out and explore more about me and my background [here](/about), where I cover my main areas, passions and interests.
 If you would like to connect, need help or have any questions, you can reach out and get in contact with me [here](/contact).